DHTMLX/gantt-docs/data/api/gantt_onbeforelinkdisplay_event.md

 @template:	api_event
 @descr:
 The event is blockable.
-Return false to cancel further processing
+Returning false will prevent the link from being displayed

 @relatedapi:
 	api/gantt_onbeforetaskdisplay_event.md